JONGHYEOK667/CarND-Behavioral-Cloning-P3/writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I finally randomly shuffled the data set and put 30% of the data into a validation set.
+I randomly shuffled the data set and put 30% of the data into a validation set.
-And, since there was no limit to the memory in my local machine, the generator was not used.
+I made a generator for save memory of the machine
-However, through this project, I was able to find out in which case the generator is used.
+I choose the 'Adam' as optimizer of the network. because, Adam can adapt the moment and step size. also it is most prefered algorithm.

 Finally, the training history is as follows (solid line : loss(mse) / mae,  dashed line : val_loss(val_mse) / val_mae)